EnderBoy9217/Grunt-Mode/README.md

 **Spectre** - A class with increased health and double jump, in exchange for slide mobility and a large fee

+**Blase Spectre** - A class with a special grenade that kills anyone nearby instantly

 **Sniper Spectre** - A class with spectre attributes who can take down the enemy from afar

 **Sentry Technician** - A class that can deploy two automated sentrys to mow down the opposing team, also equipped with weapons effective against groups and titans

+**Spectre Leader** - A spectre class with a heavy arsenal and regenerating grenades

 **Pilot** - An expensive class we all know, pilots have increased mobility and firepower, along with a fully regenerating arsenal